 Meet the author: Claire Count

-I had been raised in the “big cities” of Dallas TX and Memphis TN with music and Graceland, amazing zoos and the Pink Palace Museum, but at age 8 my life changed as my family returned to the ancestral home in Dalton GA, ‘Carpet Capitol of the World’, in the secluded foothills of the Blue Ridge Mountains.
+I had been raised in the “big cities” of Dallas TX and Memphis TN with music and Graceland, amazing zoos and the Pink Palace Museum, but at age 8 my life changed as my family returned to the ancestral home in Dalton GA, ‘Carpet Capital of the World’, in the secluded foothills of the Blue Ridge Mountains.
 I was a fish out of water.
 These kids did not talk right, did not dress right, and they ate funny foods.
 But rather than suffocating, I evolved like an amphibious fish.
-(Yes, it exists see Wikipedia.)
+(Yes, it exists; see Wikipedia.)

-Member of Mystery Writers of America, VIDA Women in Literary Arts, and Atlanta Writer’s Club.
+Member of Sisters In Crime – Atlanta Chapter and Guppies, Mystery Writers of America, VIDA Women in Literary Arts, Broad Universe, and Atlanta Writer’s Club.
 I am co-owner of Quick Grey Fox Publishing with my husband.
-First publication, Toska, The Art of Misery, is due for publication in Summer 2015.